 Initially, it is advisable to ask the client with good faith to make the payment.
-Be polite and let them know that you will be of their assistance in future and also thankful if they respond and make payment within next 10 days.
+Be polite and let them know that you will be of their assistance in the future and also thankful if they respond and make payment within the next 10 days.

 Email your client, professionally:

 If it is your initial reminder, make a point to be polite and to the point.
 Make sure the email is precise and understandable.
-Creating template or automated process will do no good as each client business is different and payment due may be also different.
+Creating a template or automated process will do no good as each client business is different and payment due may be also different.
 So it’s better to compose mail, yourself.

 - Use your work email id to mail your past due payment clients

 - If you have contacted the client before, regarding payment, include previous communication details in the mail

 - Use polite language (even if your frustration level has reached the peak)

 - Keep a track of your email conversation for further use